Interview Question: What Is Your Greatest Weakness?

 It’s important to note that the term "weakness" isn't used in the sample answers — you always want to focus on the positive when interviewing.

-Organization hasn’t always been my strongest point.
+- Organization hasn’t always been my strongest point.
 I’ve always been inclined to prioritize tasks that directly impact the bottom line, and maintaining a pristine desk or an organized inbox didn’t seem to truly move the needle in terms of my output.
-Over time I’ve learned that keeping a clean workspace— both physically, and digitally — do support my ability to focus and enhance the efficiency of my workflow.
+Over time, I’ve learned that keeping a clean workspace — both physically, and digitally — does support my ability to focus and enhance the efficiency of my workflow.
 I’ve implemented a time management system that enables me to stay organized without encroaching on my other responsibilities.

-I've learned to make my perfectionism work to my advantage.
-I have become proficient at meeting deadlines, and with my attention to detail, I know my work is accurate.
+- I've learned to make my perfectionism work to my advantage.
+I have become proficient at meeting deadlines, and with my attention to detail, I know that my work is accurate.

-Numbers have not always been my strong suit.
-Fortunately, as a copywriter, I can focus most of my time on the creative process of writing rather.
+- Numbers have not always been my strong suit.
+Fortunately, as a copywriter, I can focus most of my time on the creative process of writing.
 However, in recent years I have begun to familiarize myself with the digital analytics tools used in the various websites and apps I write for, and found that when you add context, “numbers” can actually be quite enlightening.

 Be Prepared for Variations of the Question